1. Introduction

 The overall system of FirstSpirit, Spartacus and the SAP Commerce Cloud thus has an architecture in which the editorial backend of FirstSpirit is clearly separated from the Spartacus Storefront.

+If the expression "Commerce Cloud" is used in the remainder of this documentation, this refers to SAP Commerce Cloud in all cases.
 Furthermore, the entire document is geared towards connecting to the Spartacus Storefront and the B2C demo shop.
-Mention of the Storefront refers to the Spartacus Storefront in all cases.
+Mention of the Storefront refers to the Spartacus Storefront in all cases. |

-Included in the delivery of the FirstSpirit Connect (Headless): For SAP Commerce Cloud (Headless) for SAP Commerce Cloud module is the reference project FirstSpirit Connect Reference Project.
-This documentation is consistently based on the reference project and provides an explanation of the functions made available by the module using common use cases.
+Included in the delivery of the FirstSpirit Connect (Headless) for SAP Commerce Cloud module is the reference project FirstSpirit Connect Reference Project.
+This documentation is consistently based on the reference project and provides an explanation of the functions made available by the module using common use cases. |

 1.1.
 Range of functions

-FirstSpirit Connect (Headless): For SAP Commerce Cloud allows to:
+FirstSpirit Connect allows to:

-• Access product and category information
+Access product and category information

-• Creation of new editorial content
+Creation of new editorial content

-• Display shop elements and editorial content in the FirstSpirit preview simultaneously
+Display shop elements and editorial content in the FirstSpirit preview simultaneously

-• Delivery of content to any touchpoints
+Delivery of content to any touchpoints

 The corresponding functions are made available when the module is installed and configured within the WYSIWYG client.